taocpp/PEGTL/doc/Parse-Tree.md

 };
 ```

 The name is the demangled name of the rule.
 By default all nodes (except the root node) can provide the content that matched, i.e. the part of the input that the rule the node was created for matched.
-You only need to check `has_content()` if you previously used `remove_content()` in your transform methods.
+You only need to check `has_content()` if you previously used `remove_content()` in your transform methods, otherwise there will always be content (except for at the root).

 See the [`parse_tree.cpp`](https://github.com/taocpp/PEGTL/blob/master/src/example/pegtl/parse_tree.cpp)-example for more information how to output (or otherwise use) the nodes.